nct1673/toAxxxxl_vendingmachine/README.md

 4. For n_10 and n_5 cases, using same idea with (2.) to compute the number of notes needed.
 5. If balance < RM5, we use RM1 for the balance since there is no other choices.

-# Instruction to Use The Vendorint Machine
+# Instruction to Use The Vendoring Machine
 1. When run the code, the system will show the ID, drinks, and price for each items.
 2. You have to select the drinks by enter the ID of the drinks.
 3. The system will show the details of drinks that you selected, and also the price you have to pay.